Benjamin Sheares: Notable contributions

 Regarded as "the father of obstetrics and gynaecology in Singapore", contributions by Sheares to obstetrics include the lower Caesarian section, which he standardised, that resulted in a lower mortality and morbidity rate in pregnant women than the upper Caesarian section.
 Initially, very few Caesarian sections were carried out in Singapore and, when they were, used the upper Caesarian section which was the established method at that time.
 Despite this, the upper Caesarian section was not used much as it had a high risk of damaging the uterine scar at the woman's next pregnancy.
-Sheares knew that the lower Caesarian section would be more effective but was unable to perform it under the previous Professor, J. S. English.
+Sheares knew that the lower Caesarian section would be more effective but was unable to perform it under the previous professor, English.

-During the Japanese occupation, Sheares became the head of department of Obstetrics and Gynaecology at KKH.
+During the Japanese occupation, Sheares became the head of department of obstetrics and gynaecology at KKH.
 This allowed him to perform the first lower Caesarian section in Singapore which eventually became the standard routine.
-Sheares also created a technique to make an artificial vagina for those born without one.
-This gained him worldwide recognition after he published the method in a 1960 paper titled Congenital Atresia of the Vagina: A New Technique for Tunnelling the Space Between Bladder and Rectum and Construction of the New Vagina.
-The technique became known as the Sheares operation and is used to help women suffering from Mayer–Rokitansky–Küster–Hauser syndrome, also known as vaginal agenesis.
+Sheares also created a technique to make an artificial vagina for those born without one due to vaginal agenesis.
+The procedure involved surgically creating a cavity between the bladder and the rectum, which was then lined with either a skin graft taken from the thigh or buttock, or with a membranous tissue located between the urethra and the rectum.
+After he published the method in a 1960 paper, he received praise and worldwide attention from the United States, Europe, and Southeast Asia, who saw success with the method by their gynaecologists.
+The technique became known as the "Sheares operation", and is used to help women who suffer from birth defects such as vaginal agenesis or in sex-change operations.

+The Sheares operation saw mention in the 1960 Journal of Obstetrics and Gynaecology of the British Empire.
+Vijayan attributes the success of his 1960 paper to his surgical experience from Sheares's past papers, such as his 1952 MD thesis of birth defects in the female reproductive system and his 1956 MS thesis on congenital and acquired vaginal atresia.
+His research on birth defects relating to the uterus saw international recognition, and he received the Master of Surgery from the University of Malaya in Singapore.
+Sheares authored and published a total of twenty-nine papers from 1940 to 1964.